 The bottom line is that some estuaries may no longer provide the nitrogen removal services they once did.
-Instead, they may be become a source of nitrogen to coastal waters.
+Instead, they may become a source of nitrogen to coastal waters.

 - The data set created for nitrogen dynamics in Narragansett Bay has become one of the best in existence.
-These data provide researchers with extensive knowledge on annual sediment cycles for nitrogen gas and nitrous oxide.
+These data provide researchers with extensive knowledge of annual sediment cycles for nitrogen gas and nitrous oxide.

 - The Providence River is a major source of nitrous oxide, especially during summer months and also shows the highest fluxes of nitrogen gas throughout the Narragansett Bay estuary.

 - Scientific results have also shown Rhode Island and Block Island Sounds as significant sites for denitrification on a consistent basis, showing little spatial or temporal variation.